ponkila/HomestakerOS/docs/getting_started.md

 btrfs subvolume create /mnt/lighthouse
 ```

-Now that we have set up the drive as needed, we can define them as [systemd mount](https://www.freedesktop.org/software/systemd/man/systemd.mount.html) units on the frontend when creating the NixOS boot media.
-We can refer to the formatted drive by its label, which in this case is `/dev/disk/by-label/homestakeros`."
+Now that we have set up the drive as needed, we can define them as [systemd mount](https://www.freedesktop.org/software/systemd/man/systemd.mount.html) units on the frontend when creating the NixOS boot media.To reference the formatted drive, we simply use its label, in this case: `/dev/disk/by-label/homestakeros`."

 ## Secrets